The advantages and disadvantages of internal recruitment

 What is internal recruitment?

-Internal recruitment, on the other hand, means searching within your own organisation in order to hire or promote current employees into a new role.
+Internal recruitment, on the other hand, means searching within your own organisation to hire or promote current employees to a new role.

 In this post, we’ll delve into the latter, showing you the positives and the pitfalls of hiring from within your existing talent pool.